evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 You can choose two seat types for the second row in the Nio ES8.

 The standard option is a three-seat bench with a 60:40 split where you can fold each section separately to increase the cargo space.
-In addition, the following functionalities are available:
+Additional functionalities include:

 - [Heating](../../../../technology/seats/adjustment/#heating) (optional)

 The standard option is two captain chairs.
-In addition, the following functionalities are available:
+Additional functionalities include:

 - Height adjustable headrest
 - [Heating](../../../../technology/seats/adjustment/#heating) (optional)